-The report should be submitted electronically (in Word format) to the uoprogramreview@uoregon.edu within four weeks of the conclusion of the campus visit.
+The report should be submitted electronically (in Word format) to the unit liaison and the provost's office (uoprogramreview@uoregon.edu) within four weeks of the conclusion of the campus visit.

 The report is the responsibility of the external review committee, and while we ask for a chair or lead of the review team, the expectation is that all external reviewers will participate equally in writing the report and recommendations.